Au0727/AutoLightsail/README.md

 Auto Lightsail can help you to complete the reading process by auto-clicking the next-page button *without triggering anti-bot detection*.
 Even if you come across clozes unfortunately, the script can turn to the previous page automatically in order to *conqure the anti-afk detections*.
-You can simply turn off your monitor after opening a book with the script installed(do not shut down the computer).
+You can simply turn off your monitor after opening a book with the script installed(do not shut down the computer).If a logout warning is present, the script will close it automatically in 6 minutes.

 Also, it provides the answer of clozes for you by making the clozes button transparent.
-However, please note that the order of the letters may be random due to the encryption of the text~~definitely the encryption is much too easy to crack~~
+However, please note that the order of the letters may be random due to the encryption of the text. ~~definitely the encryption is much too easy to crack~~

 ![image](https://github.com/Au0727/AutoLightsail/assets/125126631/3018d98c-9139-4200-a736-7a4e0284b9c2)